Why Nursing School Accreditation Matters

 - Receive federal financial aid

-- Transfer credits towards the program
+- Transfer credits toward the program

 - Attend a graduate nursing program